Weekly Digest – 10 August 2022

 Twitter skewers Musk for trying to kill deal

-A new court filing from Twitter dismisses every complaint Elon Musk has made about Twitter since backing out of his botched $44 billion offer to purchase the company, saying they are “factually inaccurate, legally insufficient, and commercially irrelevant.”
+A new court filing from Twitter dismisses every complaint Elon Musk has made about the social media giant since backing out of his botched US$44 billion offer to purchase the company, saying they are “factually inaccurate, legally insufficient, and commercially irrelevant.”

 Get in touch